Toilets for camping – how to poo when there’s no loo

 Find a temporary spot in your existing set-up

-If you have a camper or caravan set up and it’s only you and one other, you can drag the toilet in, kick your other half out, do your business and pack it away again.
+If you have a camper or caravan set up and it’s only you and one other, you can drag the toilet in, kick your other half out, use the camping toilet, and pack it away again.
 Travelling families will find this tiresome as they’ll be dragging the damn thing in and out every 20 minutes.

 Invest in an ensuite tent

 Ensuite tents are a dime a dozen and are sold at most camping stores.
-They are usually sold as pop up tents or poled tents.
-Just remember to peg it down to save you the embarrassment of it blowing over while you going number two.
+They are usually sold as pop-up tents or poled tents.
+Just remember to peg it down to save you the embarrassment of it blowing over while you’re sitting on the loo.

 Hide it behind some bushes

-For more remote camping locations, find a nice set of bushes with a great view and go for it.
+For more remote camping locations, find a nice set of bushes with a great view and set up your camping toilet behind the bushes.

 Hook up an ensuite awning

-The 4WDSupasecentre has brought out an instant ensuite awning and I think it’s just the bee’s knees.
-With an open floor, it can easily be used as a shower screen as well.
+Ensuite awnings are practical for a bunch of reasons (think camp showers and changing clothes), but they are the bee’s knees when it comes to portable camping toilets.
 The only downside is that if your car has a lift kit and bigger tyres like mine, some brands don’t have any extra drop in the fabric.
 This means people will see your ankles while sitting on the toilet and will know what you’re doing in there.
 Does it matter?
 Not really.

 How to find public toilets in Australia